awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-functions.md

 **Request**
 + `CatalogId` – Catalog id string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The ID of the Data Catalog where the function to be updated is located\.
-If none is supplied, the AWS account ID is used by default\.
+If none is provided, the AWS account ID is used by default\.
 + `DatabaseName` – *Required:* UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The name of the catalog database where the function to be updated is located\.